Day 1 Thursday — ARRIVE Istanbul

 - Order of the visits may be changed for the convenience of the tour.

-- Hagia Sophia is closed on Mondays, Topkapi Palace on Tuesdays, Grand Bazaar on Sundays & Turkish public and religious holidays.
+- Topkapi Palace is closed on Tuesdays, Grand Bazaar on Sundays & Turkish public and religious holidays.
 On these specific days, they'll be substituted with other museums or sites depending on the convenience of the program and schedule.

 - Cappadocia - Pamukkale track is a long drive, hence this tour might not be suitable for small children.